 So you’ve got the perfect location and you have your plan down to a t.
 You’ve procured all the necessary equipment and are ready to hit the ground running.
 But then you realize that referrals are not enough to keep business flowing.
-And outsourcing your marketing needs might not be in the budget.
-But here’s the good news.
-You don’t need to outsource.
-You could handle all the marketing needs of your audiology practice in-house without breaking the bank.
+Time to get marketing.
+But how do you stay on the right side of ethics.

-Marketing a medical practice is similar but yet quite different from other retail services and many professional bodies have do’s and don’ts when doing so.
-So how exactly can you market your practice and what do the rules really mean.
+Marketing a medical practice is quite different from other retail services and many professional bodies have set out rules to protect both the industry and the consumer.

 What the Rules Say about Marketing Your Practice

-There are some overarching rules in marketing your practice/service.
-Following these rules will be to your advantage in keeping you on the right side of the law.
+There are some overarching rules that should be taken into account when you piece together your marketing strategy for your practice/service.
+Following them will keep you on the right side of the law.

 Below we will explain the 2 main rules that many professionals struggle with as found in (Rule 3, Amendment R68 2nd February 2009 of the Health Professions Act No 56 1974).
 Do, however, note that these rules will differ between countries and states.